 As a general rule in Madagascar, it is recommended to not drive anymore at night.
 When we went in May, the sun was already down at 17h45.

-So we arrived in Miary at around 4 pm, which was perfect because it was not that hot anymore and we arrived before closure at 5 pm.
+So we arrived in Miary at around 4 pm, which was perfect because it was not that hot anymore and we arrived before the closure at 5 pm.

 Honestly, when I was checking the news about Toliara and Madagascar in general, I got a bit scared… However, if you follow those rules, there is really nothing to worry about!
 If you think Madagascar is dangerous, try to go to Brazil at night and you will see!
 It’s much worse!
 Most beautiful places on this Earth are not safe at night, let’s face it!
 So just take your precautions and you will be fine!
 I even had to cross Toliara several times at night and I simply locked all the doors of the car and everything was fine.